 After the launch of Fitabase in 2012 , the John’s Hopkins Anderson Cancer Center & the Dana Farber Cancer Institute, have collected more than 2.0 billion minutes of fitness data from Fitbit.

-– Available size: 5.5-8.1 inch (circumference of your wrist) – Easy to connect the band to the activity tracker! – Indicator lamps are always visible – Don’t ruin your professional or dressy outfit with a plastic wristband – Beautiful design & high quality
+Highlights: Easy to connect the band to the activity tracker!
+Available Sizes: Small (5.5-6.5 inches) and Medium (6.5-8.1 inches) - circumference of your wrist Extension links to adjust the size (easy to click on and off) Indicator lamps are always visible Don't ruin your professional or dressy outfit with a plastic wristband Beautiful design & high quality

 PRE-ORDER – FITBIT IONIC WATCH BAND – STINGRAY – MORE COLORS AVAILABLE – STAINLESS STEEL AND LEATHER – SHIPS BY END OF NOVEMBER